Kakifrucht/HalfminerSystem/HalfminerCore/README.md

       - When entity was killed, shows bar in green and only for 2 seconds
   - InventorySave
     - Only drop non enchanted items on death if enabled
+      - If an item has enchantment "Curse of Binding" and is equipped, move to inventory upon death
     - Toggle EXP drop
   - Motd
     - Configurable Serverlist Motd